Cray-HPE/docs-csm/operations/network/metallb_bgp/Troubleshoot_Services_without_an_Allocated_IP_Address.md

     Events:                   <none>
     ```

-    Run the following command to view the config map.
+    Run the following command to view the ConfigMap.
 There is no customer-access address pool in the example below, indicated it has not been added yet.
 This is why the external IP value is <pending\>.

     ```bash
     ncn-w001# kubectl -n metallb-system get cm config -o yaml